fperron-kt88/fx-portfolio/_posts/2024-12-17-jekyll-first-post-and-documentation-flexing.md

 {% include spacer.html size="3em" %}

-Here is a cool new project for me.
-I always wanted to carve-out a little space on the internet to display projects and stuff.
+Here is a cool new project.
+The main idea is to carve-out a little space on the internet to display projects and stuff.

-The main idea here is to put together a site to facilitate the documentation of embedded systems projects and electronic stuff in general.
+So, let's put together a site to facilitate the documentation of embedded systems projects and electronic stuff in general.
 It turns out that this portfolio is the perfect medium for that.
-So let the experimentation begin!
+Let the experimentation begin!

-It leverages Jekyll with the addition of mermaid and wavedrom.
+This site leverages Jekyll with the addition of mermaid and wavedrom.
+It is essentially built with markdown with a few touches of html or javascript here and there.
 It turns out that this syntactic sugar is very efficient and clean.
 Some $\LaTeX$ is sprinkled as well.
-Here are some examples:
+Here are some examples.

 ## Timing diagrams: